astropy/pyvo/docs/mivot/annoter.rst

 The ``EpochPosition`` property describes the astrometry of a moving source.
-It handles six parameters (position, proper motion, parallax and radial velocity) with their correlations and errors and the coordinate system for bot space and time axis.
+It handles six parameters (position, proper motion, parallax and radial velocity) with their correlations and errors and the coordinate system for both space and time axis.

 .. code-block:: python